HaxeBeluga/beluga/beluga/module/notification/README.md

 The __notification__ module allows you to create and handle notifications easily.
 It depends on the __account__ module provided by Beluga so you won't be able to use the __notification__ module without it.

-This module offers a few numbers of method to easily integrate it inside your project.
+This module offers a few numbers of methods to easily integrate it inside your project.

 Here are the methods provided by this module :